farazokc/Data_Structures_PasswordPwner/README.md

 The solution is designed in the following steps:
 1. Sanitization of data, into needed format (only included alphanumeric characters in English)
-2. Division of data into multiple sub files ordered in alphabetical order The data used in this project is available [here](https://drive.google.com/drive/folders/17YTlF3fRGg9LfhnhIc-gCgVZHMs_tFoI?usp=sharing).
-The executable files and the data should be present in the same directory.
+2. Division of data into multiple sub files ordered in alphabetical order

 ### When the program is executed: